Building customer loyalty by putting selfies at the heart of e-commerce

 Applying business strategy and design thinking methods learned in the WORKShops, AMV discovered that the main reason people weren't buying from Birdsong more than once was because customers weren't confident enough about quality and sizing across the range—not uncommon for a new brand, especially when its garments are handmade.

 Social proof.
-Using design sprint tools introduced in the WORKShops, AMV leveraged Birdsong’s thousands of fans sharing thoughts and selfies on social media.
+Using design sprint tools introduced in the WORKShops, AMV leveraged the thousands of Birdsong fans sharing thoughts and selfies on social media.
 By capturing great user-generated content to share with potential customers in the right place at the right time, the brand could show that women like them trust, wear and love Birdsong products.

 Soon after they started implementing AMV's ideas, Birdsong's customer loyalty rate nearly doubled.
 Not only has the solution proved commercially effective—it lives up to Birdsong's aim of showing the reality of women, and helps the brand stand out even more as a standard bearer for tackling the unhealthy body standards of the fashion industry.